azrasulthana/ansible-examples/jboss-standalone/README.md

 ## Standalone JBoss Deployment

-- Requires Ansible 1.2 or new
+- Requires Ansible 1.2 or newer
 - Expects CentOS/RHEL 6 or 7 hosts

 These playbooks deploy a very basic implementation of JBoss Application Server,